-Transformations is a project for 16-30 year olds who are not currently in education, employment or training.(NEET)
+Transformations is a project for 16-30 year olds who are not currently in education, employment or training (NEET).

 Young people work at The Daimler Powerhouse on authentic commissions and projects with professional artists and engineers, sound and lighting designers and creative industry specialists developing their production, performance, producing, technical and construction skills and gaining a real insight into all aspects of the creation of outdoor and site-specific work, events and festivals.

 Many young people who have completed Transformations have gone on to gain entrance into University, further training, apprenticeships or developed the confidence to pursue other career options and life goals.

-Event Management & Production
+Transformations: Event Management & Production

 September 2019 – September 2021

-‘Samhain’ (Sept 19 – November 19)
+Samhain (Sept 19 – November 19)

-‘Culture on the Move’ – St Patricks Day Celebrations across two venues.
-(Jan ’20 – April ’20)
+Culture on the Move – St Patricks Day Celebrations across two venues (Jan ’20 – April ’20)

 This one day event included performance, projection, photography, live music, dance and exhibitions.
 Participants trained to put together and operate P.A. systems, sound desks, and projectors, set up, patch in and test microphones and instruments and correct power systems and power leads.
 They trained in Health and Safety areas – and were involved in the creation of the event manual including policies, risk assessments and method statements.
 Participants were then assigned specific roles as crew and technical support for the day to specific areas and venues.

 Sadly we had to postpone this event due to Covid restrictions.